ocaml/v2.ocaml.org/site/learn/tutorials/index.md

   examples.
 * [OCaml for scientific
  computation](http://www.southampton.ac.uk/~fangohr/software/ocamltutorial/)
- (by Thomas Fiscbacher), covers a broad sample of OCaml, from the basics to the C api.
+ (by Thomas Fischbacher), covers a broad sample of OCaml, from the basics to the C API.

 ###  WikiBooks on OCaml